Recovery for children with brain tumours

 Sadly, many children are permanently affected by having treatment for a brain tumour.
 They may have a drop in their IQ score and problems with learning.
 Some children will need extra educational support.
 Some children develop behavioural problems.
 For some these gradually improve, but for others they can be long lasting.

+We can't really give an accurate idea of how many children are affected in these different ways.
 We don't have the full picture of the effects in adulthood of surviving a brain tumour.
 This is because many of the therapies used have been introduced since the 1970's and so the oldest children treated will only be in their 30's or 40s.

 Treatments are continuing to be improved through years of research.
 Researchers and specialists who work with children are very aware of the possibility of treatments causing long term side effects.
 They do everything they can to reduce this risk.